FooBarShebang/com_lib/Documentation/Requirements/RE003_serialization_requirements.md

 **Title:** Improper type of the argument of initialization method

-**Description:** **TypeError** or its subclass should be raised if an inacceptable type argument is passed into the initialization method of an array or structure class.
+**Description:** **TypeError** or its subclass should be raised if an inacceptable type argument is passed into the initialization method of an array or structure class or C scalar proxy class.

 **Verification Method:** T